Emotive conjugation

 In rhetoric, emotive or emotional conjugation (also known as Russell's conjugation) is a rhetorical technique used to create an intrinsic bias towards or against a piece of information.
 Bias is created by using the emotional connotation of a word to prime a response from the audience by creating a loaded statement.
-Used seriously, such loaded language can lend false support to an argument through emotional connotation and implication, rather than through fact.
-While emotional conjugation is considered effective by researchers, it ultimately employs a logical fallacy.
+When used seriously, such loaded language can lend false support to an argument through emotional connotation and implication rather than through fact.

-History and Research
+History and research

 Emotional conjugation was originally defined by Bertrand Russell in 1948 on the BBC Radio program, The Brains Trust.
-During an interview, he gave multiple examples of emotive conjugation, with his most famous example being the following:"I am firm, you are obstinate, he/she is a pig-headed fool."While firm, obstinate, and pig-headed are all synonymous with stubbornness, the emotive connotation of these words are different.
+During an interview, he gave multiple examples of emotive conjugation, one of them being the following:

+I am firm, you are obstinate, he is a pig-headed fool.

+While firm, obstinate, and pig-headed are all synonymous with stubbornness, the emotive connotations of these words are different.
 Firm carries a positive connotation, obstinate carries a neutral (or slightly negative) connotation, and pig-headed fool carries a negative connotation.
 Thus, most individuals have a positive reaction toward the speaker, and a negative reaction toward the pig-headed fool.
-Russel notes that no additional information is given on each individual, yet a strong opinion on each individual forms nonetheless.
+Russell notes that no additional information is given on each individual, yet a strong opinion on each individual forms nonetheless.
 Russell explains this phenomenon by defining humans as social creatures.
-He claims that the mind is always asking “What is the social consequence of accepting the facts as they are?” which causes the audience to mimic the emotions presented by the speaker.
+He claims that the mind is always asking "What is the social consequence of accepting the facts as they are?" which causes the audience to mimic the emotions presented by the speaker.

 Russell's claims are supported by Frank Luntz' study on changes in authoritative language conducted in the 1990s.
-Luntz found that the majority of opinions were reached based off of the emotive conjugation that was used without consideration of any underlying facts.
+Luntz found that the majority of opinions were reached based on the emotive conjugation that was used without consideration of any underlying facts.
 Luntz noted consistency in these results, even in situations where participants would contradict themselves.
-For example, an individual would oppose the idea of a “death tax” while supporting an “estate tax” despite the fact that the descriptions were the same.
+For example, an individual would oppose the idea of a "death tax" while supporting an "estate tax" despite the fact that the descriptions were the same.
 Luntz also notes that these contradictions would still appear if the definitions were given in close proximity to one another.
-An example Luntz mentioned was the emotive conjugation of “illegal aliens” being used in place of “undocumented immigrants.”
+An example Luntz mentioned was the emotive conjugation of "illegal aliens" being used in place of "undocumented immigrants."
 While these phrases refer to the same group of people, the former was met with a negative reaction in comparison to the latter.

 Examples

+In English

 Proper use of emotive conjugation provides words that are synonymous in their factual definitions, but different in their emotional connotation.
 While most examples are in triads, emotive conjugation can be used with a single subject.
 Examples of emotive conjugation include: